 Essentials like dishwasher detergent, sponges, paper towels, tea towels, storage containers, cutting boards, knives, glasses and appliances can all be sustainably sourced.

 An example of an easy swap is paper towels.
-You can either go without completely and use regular organic cotton washcloths for spills instead, or you can buy reusable ‘paperless’ towels (I don’t see the point of these) or ones that are made from sustainably sourced plant-based materials and are plastic-free.
+You can either go without and use regular organic cotton washcloths for spills instead, or you can buy reusable ‘paperless’ towels (I don’t see the point of these) or ones that are made from sustainably sourced plant-based materials and are plastic-free.

 Top PickEco-Friendly Paper Towels